Chapter One Hundred One

 “Only partially, if Sloane showed up without the boy part, Oceane would likely think she was always that way.
 Oceane is similar to Cassie.
 There is now.
 Yesterday doesn’t exist, tomorrow only a vague concept.”

 Sis, “Good thing your family scooped them up.
-Nobody else could deal with them, James says they would be in a home loaded up on meds to keep them from annoying the staff.”
+Nobody else could deal, James says they would be in a home loaded up on meds to keep them from annoying the staff.”

 “And think of the wonders they would have missed, incredible art, skilled swimmer and diver, and with Cassie, I defy anyone to handle a kart or dirt bike like she does.
 Her focus would embarrass a laser beam.”